aninda20/document-transmission-system/README.md

 # Additional Notes
 1. Ensure Python and necessary SSL libraries are installed.
 2. Check the Info-Security Report.pdf for detailed project information and security details.
-Here is a screenshot of the program in action
 ![ASecurity-Screenshot](https://github.com/aninda20/document-transmission-system/blob/main/Security%20transfer/image/Screenshot.png)